 Prepping your water housing for use – Getting out there

-Once you’re ready to head into the water take the time to properly prep your water housing – this will pay off once you’re out there.
+Once you’re ready to head into the water take the time to properly prep your water housing.
+This will pay off once you’re out there.
 Start by ensuring all your batteries are fully charged, the seals are clean, lubricated with silicon and the port is secure.
-Even though this last step sounds simple, I cannot stress how important it is and how often I see issues arise from frustrated students who are experiencing fog or water droplets inside their lenses as a result of not sufficiently securing things (not to mention the occasional flooding of the housing!).
+Even though this last step sounds simple, I cannot stress how important it is.
+I often see issues arise from frustrated students experiencing fog or water droplets inside their lenses as a result of not sufficiently securing things.
+Not to mention the occasional flooding of the housing!

 Once you’re ready to go, getting your settings right in this action packed environment is really important.
-If you’ve decided to use a surface water housing to capture that fast moving surfer, wave or dolphin you will need your camera to be shooting at a speed higher than 1/1000sec.
+If you’re capturing a fast moving surfer or dolphin you will need your camera to be shooting at a speed higher than 1/1000sec.
 The aperture should then be set at around the f7 mark to avoid a shallow depth of field which can result from the speed of the subject.
-If the day is sunny and you’re using these two settings, your ISO on the water’s surface will be around 400.
+If the it’s sunny then your ISO on the water’s surface will be around 400.

 Now go get out there you crazy kids!